-How to teach a child to read and learn letters in a playful way - at what age to start and interest the baby. rules to help children learn to read.
+How to teach a child to read and learn letters in a playful way - at what age to start and interest the baby. rules that will help teach a child to read.
 Historical figures showing phenomenal results in speed reading

-It would seem that difficult to read?
-Each of us has been able to read since the age of five, and so far has coped well with works of varying complexity.
+It would seem that what is difficult about reading?
+Each of us has been able to read since the age of five, and until now we have coped well with works of varying complexity.
 However, not everything is as obvious as it seems at first glance.
-Have you ever noticed that even if the book was interesting, you still can't remember the name of the main character a couple of days after reading it?
+Have you ever noticed that even if a book was interesting, you still can’t remember the name of the main character a couple of days after reading it?

-The ability to read is not only the folding of letters into words, it is the comprehension of the meaning of what is read.
-Regardless of what you read - scientific book, artwork or article on the Internet.
-Therefore, effective reading must be learned.
-We offer you 10 tips on how to read books correctly in order to get the effect you expect.
+The ability to read is not only about putting letters into words, it is about comprehending the meaning of what you read.
+Regardless of what you read - scientific book, a work of fiction or an article on the Internet.
+Therefore, effective reading needs to be learned.
+We offer you 10 tips on how to read books correctly to get the effect you are looking for.

-It often happens that having joyfully bought several books, we put them on the shelf and never open them.
-And then we buy more and more new books in beautiful covers, adding to the endless list of unread.
+It often happens that, having happily bought several books, we put them on the shelf and never open them.
+And then we buy more and more books with beautiful covers, adding to the endless list of unread things.
 How to read books correctly?
-Don't buy too many at once.
-Better take one or two and read them at last.
-And do not fool yourself by buying expensive albums with high-quality illustrations - practice shows that for most people such books pointlessly gather dust on the shelves, remaining unclaimed.
+Don't buy too much at once.
+Better take one or two and finally read them.
+And don’t deceive yourself by buying expensive albums with high-quality illustrations - practice shows that for most people such books pointlessly gather dust on their shelves, remaining unclaimed.

-1. You don't have to read a boring book
+1. There's no need to finish a boring book

-Someone thinks that not finishing the book they started - Bad sign.
-Some people think that this is disrespectful to the author.
+Some people think that if you don’t finish reading a book you’ve started, Bad sign.
+Some people think that this is disrespect for the author.
 But there are so many interesting things in the world!
-Don't waste time on things you don't like - it will only decrease your motivation to read.
+Don't waste time on something you don't like - it will only reduce your motivation to read.
 Give the book, for example, 50 pages.
 Or 70.
-If you still don't get the taste, put this one aside and take another one.
+If you still don’t get the taste, put this one aside and take another one.

-It is always important to know who is writing a book, what and why.
-Even if it's a tabloid detective.
-Do not be lazy and read the information about the author, abstract, a couple of reviews.
-If this is a specialized literature, it will not be superfluous to study the content and afterword - there are usually summed up and conclusions are drawn, which will help you decide whether you need the information presented in the book.
+It is always important to know who is writing the book, what it is about and why.
+Even if it's a tabloid detective story.
+Don’t be lazy and read information about the author, abstract, and a couple of reviews.
+If this is specialized literature, it would be a good idea to study the contents and afterword - they usually summarize the results and draw conclusions, which will help you decide whether you need the information presented in the book.

-1. It's ok not to like paper books
+1. It's okay to not like paper books

 Not everyone likes paper books.
-Dislike for books and reading is not an indicator of low intelligence outside.
+A dislike for books and reading is not at all an indicator of low intelligence.
 There are many alternative formats, for example, you can always listen to a book (audiobooks).
-Preference can also be given to articles, codecasts, thematic mailing lists.
+Preference can also be given to articles, codecasts, and thematic mailings.

 1. Use while reading with a simple pencil

-Want to learn how to read books the right way?
+Want to learn how to read books correctly?
 The main rule is to use a simple pencil when reading.
 They talk about this at school, but not everyone follows the advice of literature teachers.
-When you “read with a pencil,” the process is more thoughtful and efficient.
-You emphasize the thoughts you like, comment on something in the margins, as if talking with the author, and not just swallowing his monologue.
-And in this way you pass the text through yourself, highlighting the most important, interesting and useful.
+When you “read with a pencil,” the process is more thoughtful and effective.
+You highlight the thoughts you like, comment on something in the margins, as if talking with the author, and not just swallowing his monologue.
+And thus you pass the text through yourself, highlighting the most important, interesting and useful.

 1. Reading less than 30-40 pages at a time is pointless

 30-40 pages is about a chapter.
-A chapter is more or less a complete thought.
-If you read 5-10 pages and stop, then you lose the logic of the story, and the rest of the chapter may become less clear to you.
-Try to read at least 40 pages at a time - this will help not only read the book before you get bored with it, but also understand it as deeply as possible.
+A chapter is a more or less complete thought.
+If you read 5-10 pages and stop, you lose the logic of the story, and the rest of the chapter may become less clear to you.
+Try to read at least 40 pages at a time - this will not only help you read the book before you get bored with it, but also understand it as deeply as possible.

-Do you like detectives?
-Great, but don't read 10 at once.
-Because the first couple of books will bring you pleasure, and the rest will seem insipid, because you will get fed up with the monotony of plots.
-Prefer non-fiction?
+Do you like detective stories?
+Great, but don't read 10 of them at once.
+Because the first couple of books will bring you pleasure, and the rest will seem bland because you are fed up with the monotony of the plots.
+Do you prefer non-fiction?
 Books on business or psychology?
 Alternate them with fiction or biographies famous people.
-This will not only diversify the reading process and expand your horizons, but will not let you get tired of one genre, even your favorite one.
+This will not only diversify the reading process and expand your horizons, but will also prevent you from getting tired of one genre, even your favorite one.

 1. Share your impressions

-The best way to express your opinion about a book is to write about it.
-For this, a special blog and an account in any social network are suitable.
-In writing your own review, your favorite quotes and comments in the margins will just help you.
-You will once again evaluate the work, remember your impressions, develop them - this will help you remember what you have read better, and it is also very pleasant to discuss the book with other readers.
-And yet - you will never forget what and when you read.
+The best way to formulate your opinion about a book is to write about it.
+A special blog and an account on any social network are suitable for this.
+Your favorite quotes and comments in the margins will help you in writing your own review.
+You will evaluate the work again, remember your impressions, develop them - this will help you better remember what you read, and discussing the book with other readers is also very pleasant.
+And also - you will never forget what and when you read.
 At the end of the year it is interesting to take stock.

 The following follows from this rule: